 Listed below are several ingredients commonly found in makeup:

 Undressing the ingredients in mascara:

 - Paraben: Parabens are used in mascara in order to avoid any bacteria from infecting the mascara formula.
 Sounds innocent enough right?
 Well, paraben being a preservative and endocrine disruptor does all kinds of crazy stuff to your hormones.
 According to Doctor Philippa Darbre from the University of Reading in the United Kingdom, high concentrations of paraben have been found in breast cancer tumors.
 Although there has yet to be found any clear connection between breast cancer and paraben per se, the mere fact of its presence in breast cancer tumors is scary.

 - Retinyl Acetate (Vitamin A Acetate): This ingredient is so dangerous, Canadian authorities have prohibited the use of this in any cosmetic products.
-Retinyl Acetate has been said to cause biochemical and cellular level changes which have in turn evolved into cancer, organ system failure and even gene mutation.
+Retinyl Acetate has been said to cause biochemical and cellular level changes that have in turn evolved into cancer, organ system failure, and even gene mutation.

 Is it Safe When You are Buying it?

-Honestly, there really is no harm in buying this stuff since the danger would be in the application.
+Honestly, there is no harm in buying this stuff since the danger would be in the application.
 However you have to consider certain things like your kids at home.
-Sure, you may change your mind about a certain product because it has the above-mentioned ingredients so technically you’re in the clear.
+Sure, you may change your mind about a certain product because it has the ingredients mentioned above so technically you’re in the clear.
 However, it is a well-known fact that children especially little girls love going through their mommy’s makeup kit.
-The mere idea of your child using any product that has any of the above listed ingredients should be enough to scare you from buying them.
+The mere idea of your child using any product that has any of the above-listed ingredients should be enough to scare you from buying them.